Shaders

 - vkCmdSetLineStippleEnableEXT

-enabled on the device, the following command must have been called in the
+enabled, the following command must have been called in the command buffer

-enabled on the device, and a shader is bound to the
+enabled, and a shader is bound to the VK_SHADER_STAGE_FRAGMENT_BIT

 - vkCmdSetColorWriteEnableEXT, with values set for every color attachment in the render pass instance active at draw time

-If the attachmentFeedbackLoopDynamicState feature is enabled on the device, and a
+If the attachmentFeedbackLoopDynamicState feature is enabled, and a shader is

 have been called in the command buffer prior to drawing:

-If the VK_NV_clip_space_w_scaling extension is enabled on the device, the following commands must have been called in the command buffer prior to drawing:
+If the VK_NV_clip_space_w_scaling extension is enabled, the following commands must have been called in the command buffer prior to drawing:

 - vkCmdSetViewportWScalingEnableNV